Best Meal Planning Apps in 2026: 12 Apps Tested and Ranked

 Best for: Bodybuilders, fitness enthusiasts, and anyone on a strict calorie or macro diet who needs meal plans that hit specific nutritional targets.

 Eat This Much is the go-to if your primary goal is hitting specific macronutrient targets.
 You set your calorie goal, macro split (protein, carbs, fat), and dietary preferences, and it auto-generates daily meal plans to match.
-For bodybuilders, people on strict medical diets, or anyone who thinks in grams of protein, it is genuinely useful.
 The nutrition tracking is detailed and precise in ways that general meal planners cannot match.
+In 2026, it remains the strongest option for people who think in grams of protein.

 Pros: